elusivecodes/FrostCore/README.md

 Get the distance between two elements.

-- `nodes` is a HTMLElement, HTMLCollection, an Array of Elements or a QuerySet object.
+- `nodes` is a Query Selector string, a HTMLElement, HTMLCollection, an Array of Elements or a QuerySet object.
-- `others` is a HTMLElement, HTMLCollection, an Array of Elements or a QuerySet object.
+- `others` is a Query Selector string, a HTMLElement, HTMLCollection, an Array of Elements or a QuerySet object.

 ```
 const dist = core.distToNode(nodes, others);